Menu

-The good news?
-Unlike traditional SEO, which can take months, local SEO can deliver quick results with concrete and accessible actions, even for a small business.
-It’s not just about creating a Google Business Profile; it’s about optimizing it properly, collecting authentic reviews, and implementing a coherent local strategy.
+It is not just about creating a Google Business Profile, but about optimizing it properly, collecting authentic customer reviews, and implementing a consistent local strategy.

-But how does Google decide which businesses to show at the top?
-The local pack algorithm is based on three main factors:
+But how does Google decide which businesses appear at the top?

 1. Relevance